The University Faculty adopted on December 6, 2004 the following policy regarding the scheduling of final examinations:

 THE FACULTY RECOMMENDS THAT ALL COURSES BE CONCLUDED WITH A FINAL EXAMINATION that stresses the integration of the course material unless inapplicable to the subject matter.

-From 7 a.m. the Wednesday following the last day of class to the end of the period of final examinations, no student events of any kind other than voluntary review sessions may be scheduled either officially or unofficially; including: additional class hours, meetings, seminars, social events, athletic games, professional interviews, special programs, or any examinations beyond the final exams scheduled through the Registrar's office.
+- From 7 a.m. the day following the last day of classes to the end of the period of final examinations, no student events of any kind other than voluntary review sessions may be scheduled either officially or unofficially; including: additional class hours, meetings, seminars, social events, athletic games, professional interviews, special programs, or any examinations beyond the final exams scheduled through the Registrar's office.

 Note: A student who has three final exams that begin and end within a 24-hour period may ask to have one of the exams rescheduled.
 The student must consult with the associate dean of his or her college.